Antora CLI Commands

 The base call must be offset from any command (for the program), options, or arguments by at least one space.

-If you run the base call without specifying any command, options, or arguments, as shown in Example 1, you will be presented with a usage statement (i.e., help text).
+If you run the base call without specifying any command, options, or arguments, as shown in antora base call, you will be presented with a usage statement (i.e., help text).

 $ antora Usage: antora [options] [[command] [args]] A modular, multi-repository documentation site generator for AsciiDoc.
-Options: -v, --version Output the version number. -r, --require <library> Require library (aka node module) or script before executing command. --stacktrace Print the stacktrace to the console if the application fails. -h, --help Output usage information.
+Options: -v, --version Output the version of the CLI and default site generator. -r, --require <library> Require library (aka node module) or script before executing command. --stacktrace Print the stacktrace to the console if the application fails. -h, --help Output usage information.
 Commands: generate [options] <playbook> Generate a documentation site specified in <playbook>.
 Run 'antora <command> --help' to see options and examples for a command (e.g., antora generate --help).

 The usage statement provides an overview of the